mrocklin/thesis/computations-software.md

 ### Extensibility

 This model is not specific to BLAS/LAPACK.
-In particular other developers have extended this to include other high performance numerical libraries like FFTW and ARPACK (arpack is in progress).
+It has been extended to other high performance numerical libraries like MPI and FFTW.

 ### Example use of `computations`